 Elastic at the wrists removed the need for buttons, unless purely decorative.

 Less fancy gloves were a little shorter in suede leather or cotton cloth with minimal decoration.
-During hard times, these were the most affordable, besides home knitted gloves.
+During hard times, these were the most affordable, besides home knitted gloves and mittens.

 In the summer, homemade crochet gloves in white were breathable and affordable.
 They often matched crocheted purses, belts and hats, too.
 The gauntlet design applied here as well.

 The color of the gloves matched the other accessories.
 They did not need to match the dress.
 To save on expense, most women had black, brown and white gloves in their wardrobe with coordinating accessories.
 These were the most practical for any outfit.